 Using Opioids during Pregnancy Can Cause Neonatal Abstinence Syndrome

 When a mother uses opioids during her pregnancy, it can place the child at great risk.
-If a fetus has been exposed to prescription pain medication or other types of opioids long enough, the child may be born dependent to the drug.
-In these cases, the child suffers from Drug Withdrawal Syndrome (DWS) also known as Neonatal Abstinence Syndrome (NAS).
+If a fetus has been exposed to prescription pain medication or other types of opioids long enough, the child may be born dependent on the drug.
+In these cases, the child suffers from Drug Withdrawal Syndrome (DWS), also known as Neonatal Abstinence Syndrome (NAS).
 Typically, infants born drug-exposed to opioids have the following symptoms:

 - low birth weight/failure to gain weight

 - breathing concerns